• Commercial Driver FAQs in New Mexico

 • Social Security card

-How do I renew my CDL?
+How do I renew my CDL in New Mexico?

 You must renew your CDL in person at your local MVD field office.
 If you would like to add any additional endorsements to your license, then you will have to take the corresponding test(s).
 If you require hazmat placards on your vehicle, you must take the hazardous materials test each time you renew.
 Otherwise, no additional testing will be required.
 You will, however, need to bring: